 By the way, if you haven’t subscribed to my blog yet, what are you

 A brand is reaching out to you for a reason.
 They see your value and want to get in front of your audience.
 But, how do they plan on doing that?
-Before working with brands, you want to ask what they are looking for in the collaboration.
-This will help you decide whether or not it’s something you’re willing to move forward with.When a brand reaches out for a collaboration, it’s important to ask what deliverables they’re expecting.
-Click To Tweet
+Before working with brands, you want to ask what they’re looking for.
+This will help you decide whether or not it’s something you’re willing to move forward with.

 Related Post: Pitching to Brands: The Do’s and Don’ts to Remember

-If you don’t deliver what they need on time, then you may not have another opportunity to work with them in the future.
+If you don’t deliver what they need on time, you may not have another opportunity to work with them in the future.
 It’s important to treat this as your business, especially if it’s something you want to do full-time.
 You wouldn’t show up late to your corporate job every

 - “What is your budget for this collaboration/partnership?”